 Avoid common areas where you might have close contact (be within six feet) of others at the workplace.
 This may include meeting rooms, the office kitchen, or waiting areas.

 “Nothing has changed about how the virus spreads from one person to another person,” says Dr. Aronoff.
 “The virus can be more easily transmitted when somebody who is contagious is close physically to someone who is susceptible.”

 Try to have small-group activities like lunches, breaks, and meetings in outdoor seating areas when possible.
 Also consider how you get to work: Some companies may offer employees staggered work hours to avoid the busiest times of public transportation.

 Ask your boss or HR department what policies are in place to lower the risk of COVID-19 transmission.
 These may include:

 - Allowing employees to stay at home and get tested for COVID-19 if they don’t feel well (without counting it as a “sick day” or “vacation day”)

 - Encouraging employees to get vaccinated, and perhaps even providing mobile vaccination at work

 - Allowing employees to work part-time or full-time at home

 If your company is small and doesn’t have a comprehensive plan for COVID-19 protocols, you could volunteer to lead the process based on your own research, advises Forbes.
-A good place to start is by reading recommendations from the CDC, World Health Organization, and American Industrial Hygiene Association (a nonprofit organization meant to protect worker health).
+A good place to start is by referring to recommendations and resources from the CDC.

 “See what your local government advises, engage with the workplace, and try to keep yourself protected by wearing a mask and exercising caution,” says Dr. Lee.